Taylor Walls Player Props: Rays vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have a 3.62 team ERA that ranks ninth across all league pitching staffs.
+- The Pirates have the ninth-ranked team ERA across all MLB pitching staffs (3.64).

-- The Pirates surrender the fourth-fewest home runs in baseball (24 total, 0.8 per game).
+- Pirates pitchers combine to surrender the fifth-fewest home runs in baseball (26 total, 0.8 per game).

-- Keller (3-0) takes the mound for the Pirates in his seventh start of the season.
-He's put together a 3.53 ERA in 35 2/3 innings pitched, with 40 strikeouts.
+- Velasquez (4-2 with a 3.06 ERA and 32 strikeouts in 32 1/3 innings pitched) gets the start for the Pirates, his seventh of the season.

-- The right-hander's most recent time out came on Thursday against the Los Angeles Dodgers, when he went six innings, surrendering two earned runs while allowing five hits.
+- In his last outing on Saturday against the Washington Nationals, the right-hander threw six scoreless innings while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.